CURRENT FUNDING PRIORITIES FOR SANTA ROSA MEMORIAL HOSPITAL FOUNDATION

 community.
 We are currently focused on the following:

-at Memorial.
-In order to provide our community with the best cardiac care, it is vital
+Memorial.
+In order to provide our community with the best cardiac and

 treatment option for patients who are not candidates for open heart surgery.